The Lost Tiger

-The Lost Tiger is a 2024 Australian animated adventure film directed, written and produced by Chantelle Murray.
-It is the sixth overall film in Like a Photon Creative's The Tales from Sanctuary City franchise.
+The Lost Tiger is a 2024 Australian animated adventure film directed and co-written by Chantelle Murray.
 The film follows Teo, one of the last thylacines ("Tasmanian tigers"), who is taken by a family of kangaroos, and he embarks on an adventure to save his homeland from being destroyed.
+The Lost Tiger is a sixth film in Like a Photon Creative's The Tales from Sanctuary City franchise.

-The film premiered at the Brisbane International Film Festival on 26 October 2024, and was released in Australia on 27 February 2025.
+The film premiered at the Brisbane International Film Festival on 26 October 2024, and was released in Australia on 27 February 2025 by Maslow Entertainment.

 Premise

 Teo, believed to be the last thylacine, is taken in by a family of kangaroos.
 Teo carries with him a mysterious crystal necklace, the only clue left by those who abandoned him.